Paul Conway (archivist)

-Paul Conway (born 7 September 1953 in Chicago) is associate professor in the University of Michigan School of Information and has worked with Yale University and Duke University Universities after starting his career at the Gerald R. Ford Presidential Library.
+Paul Conway (born 7 September 1953 in Chicago) is an associate professor emeritus at the University of Michigan School of Information and has worked with Yale University and Duke University Universities after starting his career at the Gerald R. Ford Presidential Library.
 His research and educational work focuses primarily on digital preservation and electronic media.
 He has published extensively throughout his career on library preservation, conservation issues, and education of library and archives personnel.